ltalirz/aiida-on-azure/README.md

         DefaultValue = Standard_H16r
         Config.Multiselect = true
 ```
-one can add as many different types of nodes as desired, and these can then be accessed by the different schedulers when submitting a calculation.
+You can add as many different types of nodes as desired, and these can then be accessed by the different schedulers when submitting a calculation.

-After one has modified the `template` file one can upload it to the CycleCloud application via the CycleCloud CLI. **Important** be sure to give this template its own name to avoid conflicts with previous templates that can have the same name.
+After one has modified the `template` file one can upload it to the CycleCloud application via the CycleCloud CLI. **Important:** give your template a unique name in order to avoid conflicts with previous templates of the same name.
 ```
 cyclecloud import_template -c path_to_template/template.txt
 ```